georgekhananaev/.xlsx-downloader-with-progress/README.md

 # The script doesn't working, why?
 1. Make sure your Python is updated (I am using python 3.10).
-2. Make sure all packages is installed: /
+2. Make sure all packages is installed:
-Run these commands in your CMD, terminal:/ pip install pandas/ pip install requests/ pip install tqdm/ pip install os/ pip install time/
+/ Run these commands in your CMD, terminal:
+/ pip install pandas/
+/ pip install requests/
+/ pip install tqdm/
+/ pip install os/
+/ pip install time/

 # Still have questions? simply contact me on linkdin.